1994–95 New York Knicks season

+During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Ewing was selected for the 1995 NBA All-Star Game, as a member of the Eastern Conference All-Star team, and also finished in fourth place in Most Valuable Player voting.

-In the Eastern Conference First Round of the 1995 NBA Playoffs, the Knicks defeated the 6th–seeded Cleveland Cavaliers three games to one, advancing to the Eastern Conference Semi-finals.
-The Knicks lost Game 1 of their series to the 2nd–seeded Indiana Pacers, as Reggie Miller scored eight points in the final 18.7 seconds to bring the Pacers back from a six-point deficit.
+In the Eastern Conference First Round of the 1995 NBA playoffs, the Knicks faced off against the 6th–seeded Cleveland Cavaliers; despite losing Game 2 at home to the Cavaliers at Madison Square Garden, 90–84, the Knicks won the next two games on the road to win the series, three games to one, and advanced to the Eastern Conference Semi-finals.

+In the Semi-finals, the Knicks faced off against the 2nd–seeded Indiana Pacers for the third consecutive year; despite the Pacers being the second seed in the East, and also winning the Central Division title, the Knicks had home-court advantage in this series, since they had a better regular-season record than the Pacers.
+The Pacers defeated the Knicks in Game 1, 107–105, as Reggie Miller scored eight points in the final 18.7 seconds to bring the Pacers back from a six-point deficit.
 The Pacers gained a 3–1 series edge, before the Knicks won two straight games to force a seventh game at Madison Square Garden.
 With the Knicks down by two points in the final seconds, Ewing had a chance to send the game to overtime, but missed his driving layup attempt, as the Pacers advanced to the Eastern Conference Finals.

-Following the season, Pat Riley quit as head coach to take over the coaching job with the Miami Heat, while Greg Anthony left in the 1995 NBA Expansion Draft, and Anthony Bonner was released to free agency.
+The Knicks finished sixth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.
+Following the season, Pat Riley resigned as head coach after four seasons with the Knicks, and took over the coaching job with the Miami Heat, while Anthony was left unprotected in the 1995 NBA expansion draft, where he was selected by the Vancouver Grizzlies expansion team, and Anthony Bonner was released to free agency, and left to play overseas in Italy.